Freaku17/BombSquad-Mods-byFreaku/README.md

    * Floater
       * Type /floater in-game to use
    * IconsKeyboard
-      * Enable "Always Use Internal Keyboard" in settings/advanced and double-tap space
+      * Enable "Always Use Internal Keyboard" in settings/advanced and double-tap keyboard's space bar
    * Terminal
       * Shows error of the mod you're working on (read instructions in-file)
    * TowerD-Unlocked